jlucartc/AppOnibusFlinkBackEnd/README.md

 ```

 ## Docker setup
-There's a `docker-compose.yml` file in `src/main/scala/github/jlucartc/Env` which can be used to deploy all necessary
+There's a `docker-compose.yml` file in `src/main/scala/github/jlucartc/Env`[(here)](src/main/scala/github/jlucartc/Env/docker-compose.yml) which can be used to deploy all necessary
 services as docker containers.
 This guide doesn't have a Kubernetes or Docker Swarm guide section ready yet, so this project is
 intended to be run by setting the docker-compose file up directly.
 The steps are these:

-1. Copy `src/main/scala/github/jlucartc/Env/.env.model` to `src/main/scala/github/jlucartc/Env/.env` and fill in all
+1. Copy `src/main/scala/github/jlucartc/Env/.env.model`[(here)](src/main/scala/github/jlucartc/Env/.env.model) to `src/main/scala/github/jlucartc/Env/.env` and fill in all
    environment variables in it (or just rename it).<br>
 2. execute `sudo docker-compose -f src/main/scala/github/jlucartc/Env/docker-compose.yml up -d` to create all
    necessary containers.<br>
-3. (Optional) execute the previous commando with `--scale kafka=N` or `--scale taskmanager=N` to scale any of these services.
+3. (Optional) execute the previous command with `--scale kafka=N` or `--scale taskmanager=N` to scale any of these services.
 4. Build the project and execute `sbt assembly` to generate a `.jar` file in `/target/scala-<scala-version>/`<br>
 5. Access `localhost:8081`, submit the `.jar` file and execute it.

 ## Postgres Setup

-Postgres has it's own `.env` file in `src/main/scala/github/jlucartc/Env/postgres-setup.env.model`.
+Postgres has it's own `.env` file in `src/main/scala/github/jlucartc/Env/postgres-setup.env.model`[(here)](src/main/scala/github/jlucartc/Env/postgres-setup.env.model).
 Apart from it, it may be necessary to change some fields inside `docker-compose.yml`, if you already have a postgres
 instance running in your `5432` port, for example.